kepra3/kp_dadi/README.md

 ## 1 - Preparation

-A conda environment was setup with the versions below to ensure the analysis works the same every time it's run.
+A conda environment was set up with the versions below to ensure the analysis works the same every time it's run.

 ```
 $ conda create -n dadi211 python=3.6 -y